google/gson/Troubleshooting.md

 **Symptom:** An exception with the message 'TypeToken type argument must not contain a type variable' is thrown

 **Reason:** This exception is thrown when you create an anonymous `TypeToken` subclass which captures a type variable, for example `new TypeToken<List<T>>() {}` (where `T` is a type variable).
 At compile time such code looks safe and you can use the type `List<T>` without any warnings.
-However, this code is not actually type safe because at runtime due to [type erasure](https://dev.java/learn/generics/type-erasure/) only the upper bound of the type variable is available.
+However, this code is not actually type-safe because at runtime due to [type erasure](https://dev.java/learn/generics/type-erasure/) only the upper bound of the type variable is available.
 For the previous example that would be `List<Object>`.
 When using such a `TypeToken` with any Gson methods performing deserialization this would lead to confusing and difficult to debug `ClassCastException`s.
 For serialization it can in some cases also lead to undesired results.

-Note: Earlier version of Gson unfortunately did not prevent capturing type variables, which caused many users to unwittingly write type unsafe code.
+Note: Earlier version of Gson unfortunately did not prevent capturing type variables, which caused many users to unwittingly write type-unsafe code.

 **Solution:**